10 of the Healthiest Homemade Dog Food Recipes

 Kitchen Tools You’ll Need to Make DIY Dog FoodCheck Price on Amazon

-You don’t need any special tools to make your fur baby’s food at home; however, you will need to make sure you have these basic kitchen tools on hand before you start:
+You don’t need any special tools to make your fur baby’s food and treats at home; however, you will need to make sure you have these basic kitchen tools on hand before you start:

 - Large stock pot or Dutch oven